You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 If seafood isn't for you, they have some really good dishes without anything fishy in them; the spaghetti with zucchini and prosciutto crudo is a dish my son enjoys.

-Make it up to your kids for all those times they've had to trudge through museums "enjoying" the history of Italy: take them to Aquafollie Water Park.
+Make it up to your kids for all those times they've had to trudge through museums "enjoying" the history of Italy by taking them to Aquafollie Water Park.
 There you will find all sorts of water slides, games, and pools, guaranteed to keep them busy the entire day.

 A car rental is the easiest way to get to Caorle.
-If you don't want to drive, you can get a bus from Venice Marco Polo airport to Caorle.
-Just ask the ticket office as you come through arrivals.
-The bus is the number 4A, operated by ATVO.
+If you don’t want to drive, getting to Caorle is still very straightforward.

 Please Book with Us...
 Maria here, if you enjoy my site I'd love your support.